AI Policy

 Documentation of our approved AI tools and best practices

-Ethical guidelines for responsible AI implementation
+Ethical guidelines for responsible AI implementation, including the Creative Work standards above

 Clear protocols for communicating concerns about AI outputs